Timothee/Passerelle/README.md

 I'd probably have a secret key set as environment variable that the JavaScript client would also know and bim bam boom, we have something to compare.

+License
+---

+This code is provided under the MIT License.

+(c) 2013 Timothée Boucher - timotheeboucher.com